 - Do you want to attend one of our eligible courses?

-If so then you can apply for up to 50% off the course fee and can ask for help with travel costs for the following:
+If so then you can apply for up to 50% off the course fee and can ask for help with travel costs off our courses for the following:

-Duke of Edinburgh Conservation and Biodiversity focused residentials
+- Duke of Edinburgh Biodiversity and Conservation focussed residentials

 Demonstration of financial need